Voynich manuscript: History

-Much of the early history of the book is unknown, though the text and illustrations are all characteristically European.
+Much of the book's early provenance is unknown, though the text and illustrations are all characteristically European.
 In 2009, University of Arizona researchers radiocarbon dated the manuscript's vellum to between 1404 and 1438.
-In addition, McCrone Associates in Westmont, Illinois found that the paints in the manuscript were of materials to be expected from that period of European history.
-There have been erroneous reports that McCrone Associates indicated that much of the ink was added not long after the creation of the parchment, but their official report contains no statement of this.
+In addition, McCrone Associates in Westmont, Illinois, found that the paints in the manuscript were of materials to be expected from that period of European history.
+There have been erroneous reports that McCrone Associates indicated that much of the ink was added not long after the creation of the parchment, but their official report contains no such statement.

 The first confirmed owner was Georg Baresch, a 17th-century alchemist from Prague.
 Baresch was apparently puzzled about this "Sphynx" that had been "taking up space uselessly in his library" for many years.
 He learned that Jesuit scholar Athanasius Kircher from the Collegio Romano had published a Coptic (Egyptian) dictionary and claimed to have deciphered the Egyptian hieroglyphs; Baresch twice sent a sample copy of the script to Kircher in Rome, asking for clues.
 The 1639 letter from Baresch to Kircher is the earliest known mention of the manuscript to have been confirmed.

 Whether Kircher answered the request or not is not known, but he was apparently interested enough to try to acquire the book, which Baresch refused to yield.
 Upon Baresch's death, the manuscript passed to his friend Jan Marek Marci (also known as Johannes Marcus Marci), then rector of Charles University in Prague.
 A few years later, Marci sent the book to Kircher, his longtime friend and correspondent.

 Marci also sent Kircher a cover letter (in Latin, dated 19 August 1665 or 1666) that was still attached to the book when Voynich acquired it:

-The "Dr. Raphael" is believed to be Raphael Sobiehrd-Mnishovsky, and the sum would be about 2 kg of gold.
-The only matching transaction in Rudolph's records is the 1599 purchase of "a couple of remarkable/rare books" from Karl Widemann for the sum of 600 florins.
+The "Dr. Raphael" is believed to be Raphael Sobiehrd-Mnishovsky, and the sum of 600 ducats is multiply 54/480 of actual gold weight.
+The only matching transaction in Rudolf's records is the 1599 purchase of "a couple of remarkable/rare books" from Carl Widemann for the sum of 600 florins.
 Widemann was a prolific collector of esoteric and alchemical manuscripts, so his ownership of the manuscript is plausible, but unproven.

 While Wilfrid Voynich took Raphael's claims at face value, the Bacon authorship theory has been largely discredited.
-However, a piece of evidence supporting Rudolph's ownership is the now almost invisible name or signature, on the first page of the book, of Jacobus Horcicky de Tepenecz, the head of Rudolph's botanical gardens in Prague.
-Rudolph died still owing money to de Tepenecz, and it is possible that de Tepenecz may have been given the book (or simply taken it) in partial payment of that debt.
+However, a piece of evidence supporting Rudolf's ownership is the now almost invisible name or signature, on the first page of the book, of Jacobus Horcicky de Tepenecz, the head of Rudolf's botanical gardens in Prague.
+Rudolf died still owing money to de Tepenecz, and it is possible that de Tepenecz may have been given the book (or simply taken it) in partial payment of that debt.